We review the Oakley Radar EV Path Sunglasses and why they may be the best cycling frame!

 I find the best way to judge the Radar EV is on how it improves on the original Radar design.
 It’s a strong execution of Oakley paying attention to details that add up to a considerable refinement of their original design.
 That being said I’d like to reiterate that this isn’t something that makes the previous iterations obsolete.

 Seems like we’ve seen Oakley replace pairs more so than improve them.
-Ultimately, this leave us to get hung up on a hit-or-miss mentality in retrospect.
+Ultimately, this leaves us to get hung up on a hit-or-miss mentality in retrospect.
 I think the EV really is all about building on a good thing.
 When (or if) the original Radar ever gets phased out, I don’t think people will say “what were they thinking?” because I’d say it’s pretty evident.